 BOARD OF DIRECTORS

-- The Board consists of ten members, eight of whom are independent
+- The Board consists of nine members, seven of whom are independent*

 - Four Board members, each with diverse experience, have been added since the beginning of 2018